 Who are the top 10 players who have never won a World Snooker Championship title?

-First written way back in 2014, this list of top 10 players who have never won the World Snooker Championship always tends to strike debate among fans.
+First published way back in 2014, this list of top 10 players who have never won the World Snooker Championship has become an annual tradition.

 There have been many great players at the Crucible Theatre who ultimately could never quite manage to become snooker’s ultimate champion…yet, at least.

 This list isn’t as easy as simply choosing the player with the most ranking titles or the one with the greatest ability, but it instead attempts to encompass a variety of factors while also accommodating for different eras in a balanced way.